gdgmanagua/jekyll-mdl/_posts/2020-020-16-tfug-inaugural-event-blog.markdown

 In the second half of his talk, Souradip took a brief stab at the mighty attention mechanism, why it makes so much sense and jumped towards self-attention.
 He concluded with brief pointers about Transformer-based networks, BERT, and a short code walkthrough to demonstrate the power of BERT in language modeling tasks.

-You can find his deck here: http://bit.ly/bertandattentiondeck.
+You can find his deck [here](http://bit.ly/bertandattentiondeck).

-You can find his code demonstration here: http://bit.ly/bertandattentioncolab.
+You can find his code demonstration [here](http://bit.ly/bertandattentioncolab).

 <div style="text-align:center"><img src="..\assets\img\post_images\session2.jpg" /></div><br>